 When I just got into digital nomadism, I had a great opportunity to start working remotely for the first time ever.
 This included living abroad and checking in with my team once in a while.
-Here’s more about this experience!
+I’ve gathered some of my experience in this post!

-You can read more about the benefits of working remotely but in this post, I’m going to review the truth about my experience as a remote worker.
+You can read more about the benefits of working remotely but this time I’m going to review the truth about my experience as a remote worker.

 Although it was a very pleasurable experience since I had the option to travel and live abroad while having a steady income, it came with its own harsh reality.
 And if you’re considering taking on a remote position, make sure to prepare yourself!